teokem/project-work-2021-si8881wo/README.md

 # Used Julia Packages
 * [Plots](http://docs.juliaplots.org): for plotting, similar to matplotlib in python (has several backends e.g. GR, PyPlot, plotly and several more)
 * [StatsPlots](https://github.com/JuliaPlots/StatsPlots.jl): extends the Plots package for common statistics plots and contains plot recepies for DataFrames
-* [PyPlot](https://github.com/JuliaPy/PyPlot.jl): plotting backend for the Plots package, not explicitly loaded but needed when changing to pyplot as backend
 * [Interact](https://juliagizmos.github.io/Interact.jl/latest/): for interactive plot widgets, sliders, etc.
 * [WebIO](https://github.com/JuliaGizmos/WebIO.jl): not explicitly loaded, but needed for interactive plots
 * [LaTeXStrings](https://github.com/stevengj/LaTeXStrings.jl): for LaTeX type setting in the plot labels